gustavgb/ivan/packages/ivan-web/src/content/homepage-example.md

 name: HomepageCode
 ---

-## What does it look like?
+# How?

-A simple IVAN page can look like this:
+A simple Ivan page can look like this:

 ```
 style Main: div